tryyang2001/tp/docs/UserGuide.md

 ### Saving the data

 There is no need to save manually.
-Any updates made to the data will be automatically stored into the local drive and reloaded when *FitBot* is restarted.
+Any updates made to the data will be automatically stored into the local drive and reloaded when *Fitbot* is restarted.

+### Editing the data file

+*Fitbot* data files are saved as .text files `<JAR file location>/data/<text file name>.txt`. \
+Advanced users are welcome to update data directly by editing the data files. \
+❗ If your changes to the data files format are invalid, *Fitbot* will skip the wrongly formatted line when it loads in the data.

+### FAQ

+**Q:** How do I transfer my data to another computer?\
+**A:** Zip the folder with *Fitbot* and its data files, and transfer to the new computer.
+Extract the zipped folder onto your new computer and follow steps 1, 4 and 5 in [Quick Start](#quick-start) to get your *Fitbot* running on your new computer.

+**Q:** How many profiles can I create?\
+**A:** *Fitbot* only supports having 1 profile.
+If you need to make any changes to your current profile, you can refer to [here](#updateview-the-profile-details-profile).

 ### Command Summary